Parking and Traffic Regulations

 (4.6.2) Campus visitors without a current permit should park at a parking meter and pay the posted meter fee.
 Meter fee payment is required at short-term meters (gold housings) at all times.

 (4.6.3) UA units or individuals receiving visitors are expected to promptly contact the Transit and Parking Department (575-PARK) to make parking arrangements.
 UA units may purchase meter codes for garage parking from the Transit and Parking Department and issue them only to visitors.
 Please call 575-PARK for information.

 (4.6.4) Annual vendor/visitor permits are for use only by vendors serving the UA campus and only while performing the service.
+These permits do not grant free access to metered parking.

 (4.7.1) Parking Meters - Anyone paying the meter may park in these spaces.
 Parking at an inoperable meter is prohibited.
 Vehicles parked at expired meters can be cited once before noon and once after noon.

 (4.7.2) ) Short-term Parking Meters (gold meters) - These meters are in gold-colored housings and require payment at all times.
 They provide 30-minute parking for brief stops, loading, and unloading at campus buildings.
 Violators parked at these meters can be cited every 30 minutes.

 (4.7.4) Payment - Cashless payment options are available.
 The Flowbird app allows parking meter payment using your cell phone.
-More information is available on the Transit and Parking website under Whoosh!.
-Contact Transit and Parking if you have questions about or wish to purchase this parking payment option.
+More information is available on the Transit and Parking website under Flowbird.
+Contact Transit and Parking if you have questions about this parking payment option.

 Campus loading zones are only for marked commercial vehicles and those with a valid UA loading zone permit.
 Loading zone parking is limited to service vehicles only, unless otherwise posted.
 Extended time loading zone permits may be issued based upon demonstrated need and are only valid for vehicles displaying a current UA parking permit.
 Short-term parking meters are provided near most buildings for your convenience.